Skip to Content

 28. Celtic Ornament No. 2

-The interlace patterns often regarded as typical of “Celtic art” were characteristic of the British Isles, a style referred to as Insular art
+The interlace patterns, often regarded as typical of “Celtic art,” were characteristic of the British Isles and are referred to as Insular art

 Owen Jones Grammar of Ornament Celtic No 2